bdg-tbd/tbd-workshop-1/README.md

 No outputs.
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Prerequisites — what you need to know before starting the TBD workshop
+## What you need to know before starting the TBD workshop

   ### 1. Terraform (Infrastructure as Code)